top of page

 Will my health insurance cover therapy?

-Although I am not accepting any other insurance, I will provide a "Superbill" for you to submit to your insurance in order for you to get reimbursed, if your plan allows that.
+Some insurances allow you to see a therapist out of their network and require documentation from your therapist called a "Superbill."
+I am able to provide a "Superbill" for you to submit to your insurance in order for you to get reimbursed, if your plan allows that. â€‹

 How long will I be in psychotherapy?